Force over Distance: Chapter 28

 “No body swaps,” Young said.

 “I don’t like this,” O’Neill drawled.
-“Stop dickin’ around and tell me what the hell is going on.”
+“Stop dickin’ around and tell me what’s going on.”

 Young said nothing.

 “I get we broke your trust years back.
-When we sent Telford to try and dial home and he almost killed everybody.
+When we sent Telford to dial home and he almost killed everybody.
 And yeah.
 I’m sorry about that.
 I am.
-But right now, you’ve got two choices,” O’Neill said.
-“We have an on-the-record talk, and say nothing, or we have an off-the-record talk.
-And, if we do that, maybe you can stop dancing around whatever it is you’re trying like hell not to tell me?”
+But right now, you’ve got two choices.”
+O’Neill held up two fingers.
+“We have an on-the-record talk and say nothing, or we have an off-the-record talk.
+If we do that, maybe you can stop dancing around whatever it is you’re trying like hell not to tell me?”

 “Maybe,” Young said cautiously.